Super Eagles: Eric Chelle Reportedly Drops Three Players From Squad Ahead of WC Qualifiers

 The Super Eagles will need to adapt quickly to the squad changes and prepare effectively for their World Cup qualifiers.

-Nigeria are currently second from bottom in Group C after garnering only three points from their opening four matches in the qualifiers, FIFA.com reports.
+Nigeria are currently second from the bottom in Group C with only three points from their opening four matches in the qualifiers.

-The three-time African champions have managed just three draws and one defeat, and sit four points adrift of group leaders Rwanda, South Africa, and Benin who all have seven points apiece.
+The three-time African champions have managed three draws and one defeat to sit four points adrift of group leaders Rwanda, South Africa and Benin, who all have seven points apiece.

-The loss of key players is a major setback, but the squad depth in the Super Eagles will be tested as new players step up.
+The loss of key players is a major setback, with the squad depth in the Super Eagles certain to be tested as new players are asked to step up.

 More injury worries for the Super Eagles

-Earlier, Legit.ng reported that Nigeria's chances of qualifying for the 2026 World Cup are getting slimmer with the injury worries of key players in their respective clubs.
+Earlier, Legit.ng reported that Nigeria's qualification chances were getting slimmer with the injury worries of key players in their respective clubs.

-Super Eagles stand-in captain William Troost-Ekong is battling a calf injury.
+Ahead of must-win 2026 World Cup qualifier games, Super Eagles stand-in captain William Troost-Ekong had reportedly suffered a calf injury.

-Ekong was replaced in the 70th minute of his Saudi Pro League side Al-Kholood’s 0-2 loss at Al Orobah on February 14 and was missing in their 1-0 win over Al-Wehda last week Monday.
+He was replaced in the 70th minute of Al-Kholood’s 0-2 loss at Al Orobah during their Saudi Pro League on February 14 and missed their next game.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!